Splunk® Supported Add-ons

 Data Collection Nodes (DCNs) are custom Splunk forwarders for connecting, polling data from and enriching data from your VMWare vCenters and forwarding it back to your indexers.
 For more information, see Install Splunk OVA for VMware Metrics.

 In your test environment, deploy the DCN using the configured Splunk OVA to collect vCenter Server API data.
-With the following specifications, one data collection node can collect from 70 ESXi hosts or fewer, with a ratio of 35 to 40 virtual machines per host.
+With the following specifications, one data collection node can collect from 70 ESXi hosts or fewer, with max 30 virtual machines per host when using the default data collection.
 The default virtual machine included with the Splunk Add-on for VMware Metrics is set with the following configuration:

-• 8 cores.
-8 vCPUs or 4 vCPUs with two cores with a reservation of 2GHz
+• 8 vCPUs with a reservation of 2GHz

 • 12 GB memory with a reservation of 1GB